bradwestfall/webdevphoenix/about.md

 - Comments
 - Job Listings (Maybe)

+## Contact

+For issues with the site.
+Please [Submit and Issue on GitHub](https://github.com/bradwestfall/webdevphoenix/issues)

+For any other inquiries, please reach me [@bradwestfall](http://twitter.com/bradwestfall)

 ## Thank you

 Special thanks to [Kris Faultner](https://github.com/kfaultner) for the help with adding a bunch of companies